 The grasshopper realizing he was much bigger than the ants, pushed them down and took their food.

-The next day the ants returned with about a million of their friends, hacked the grasshopper into pieces with their big bitey mandibles and carried him back to their colony to feed the queen.
+The next day the ants returned with about a million of their friends, hacked the grasshopper into pieces with their big bitey mandibles, and carried him back to their colony to feed the queen.

-Ants are vindictive little bitches.
+Ants are vindictive little bastards.